private-compute-infra-toolkit/hats-demo/gemma3/README.md

-# Docker Compose Demo with Trusted Application
+# Gemma3 Demo with Trusted Application

 This demo showcases how to run a trusted application using docker compose.
+The trusted application in this demo is an Ollama server running the Gemma3 language model.

 ## Prerequisites